uswong/homebridge-myplace/README.md

 Both the <B>Thermostat</B> and <B>Fan</B> switch has associated fan speed control and either one can be used.
 It is duplicated only for convenience.
 The fan speed control has 4 tiers - <B>low</B>, <B>mid</B>, <B>high</B> and <B>auto</B> or <B>ezfan</B> and the %-rotationSpeed is snapped to 25% for <B>low</B>, 50% for <B>mid</B>, 90% for <B>high</B> and 100% for <B>auto</B> or <B>ezfan</B>.

-#### (ii) Timer
+#### (ii) Timers
 <p align="left">
 <img width="240px" src="Screenshots/Timer_homekit_UI.png">
 </p>

-Timer is repurposed from <B>Lightbulb</B> accessory where the <B>%-brightness</B> is a proxy for duration with 6 minutes per 1%.
+A timer is repurposed from <B>Lightbulb</B> accessory where the <B>%-brightness</B> is a proxy for duration with 6 minutes per 1%.
 10%-timer is then a 60-minutes or 1-hour timer and 25%-timer is a 2.5-hours timer.
 This timer will turn ON or OFF the Aircon system.

 If <B>Include fancy timers</B> is checked during the setup process, 3 more timers will be created- a <B>Fan Timer</B>, a <B>Cool Timer</B> and a <B>Heat Timer</B>.
 These timers will turn ON the Aircon system in specific mode as their names suggest.